pipebots/sprintBotBLEControl/Documentation.md

 ### readButtons();
 This takes the number which has been transmitted via bluetooth or serial and switches the case.
 In the movement cases the ramp flag is set high and the required setpoint for the PID controller for the motors is set, with the current speed limit modifying it.
-When the ramp flag is high, in each loop of
+When the ramp flag is high, in each loop of the code the value of the setpoint is adjusted by one step until it matches the desired setpoint.
+This helps the robot to accellerate smoothly reducing rocking of the body.

 The avaliable cases are:

 0. LEDs Off